0xPolygon/polygon-docs/docs/cdk/getting-started/local-deployment.md

 Let's do some read and write operations and test transactions on the L2 with Foundry.

-1. Use `cast` to view information about the chain, such as the latest block number:
+1. To facilitate the operations, export the RPC URL of your L2 to an environment variable called `ETH_RPC_URL` with the following command:

       ```bash
+      export ETH_RPC_URL="$(kurtosis port print cdk cdk-erigon-node-001 rpc)"
+      ```

+2. Use `cast` to view information about the chain, such as the latest block number:

+      ```bash
       cast block-number
       ```

-2. View the balance of an address, such as the pre-funded admin account:
+3. View the balance of an address, such as the pre-funded admin account:

       ```bash
       cast balance --ether 0xE34aaF64b29273B7D567FCFc40544c014EEe9970
       ```

-3. Send simple transactions to the chain, such as a transfer of some ETH:
+4. Send simple transactions to the chain, such as a transfer of some ETH:

       ```bash
       cast send --legacy --value 0.01ether 0x0000000000000000000000000000000000000000 --private-key "0x12d7de8621a77640c9241b2595ba78ce443d05e94090365ab3bb5e19df82c625"